This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Mental health: Adults

-The mean WEMWBS score for adults in Scotland aged 16+ years in 2021 was 49.8.
-This was the lowest mean score recorded in the time series.
-For both men and women, the mean scores were lowest for those aged 25-34 years, with no significant variation by sex (45.6 for men, 46.4 for women).
-There are marked inequalities in WEMWBS scores across Scotland by deprivation.
+The mean WEMWBS score for adults in Scotland aged 16+ years in 2022 was 47.0 (6.1 MB).
+This was the lowest mean score recorded in the time series (between 2008 and 2022).
+For women, the lowest mean score was for those aged 16-24 years, while for men, the lowest score was amongst those aged 45-54 years.
+There are marked inequalities in WEMWBS scores across Scotland by deprivation (6.1MB).
 The Public Health Scotland website has more information on the WEMWBS.

 Adult mental health indicators